PKU-ASAL/WASEM/README.md

 To analyze the files written in other programming languages, you have to generate the corresponding Wasm file in your local environment.
 In this section, we would briefly give the instruction about how to compile C/C++ SGX programs into Wasm.

 ### Compile
-We compile the C/C++ SGX programs into Wasm files with the help of Wllvm.
-We first modify the compiler used in the makefile of SGX programs and compile them with the compile flag -g.
+We compile the C/C++ SGX programs into Wasm files with the help of [Wllvm](https://github.com/travitch/whole-program-llvm) and wabt.
+We first replace the compiler used in the makefile of SGX programs with compilers of wllvm and compile them with the compile flag `-g`.

 ```shell
 CC=wllvm CXX=wllvm++ make SGX_MODE=SIM